puneet166/workshop20---12/README.md

 <a name="step4.2"></a>
 ### Add any node as a peer-node in this network
-* this node will be our admin node so we'll add peers to this node.
+* This node will be our admin node so we'll add peers to this node.
 * attach the ``` geth.ipc ``` <br>
 ```
 geth attach ~/.ethereum/geth.ipc